databricks/terraform-provider-databricks/docs/resources/files.md

 ---
 subcategory: "Storage"
 ---
-# databricks_files Resource
+# databricks_file Resource

-This resource allows uploading and downloading files upto 2GB in octet-stream.
+This resource allows uploading and downloading files in [databricks_volume](volume.md) up to 2GB in octet-stream.

 ## Example Usage